wazo-pbx/xivo-blog/content/articles/wazo-ngrok-en.md

 ![wazo-ngrok-tunnel.png](/public/wazo-ngrok/wazo-ngrok-tunnel.png "Wazo ngrok tunnel")

-Ngrok also allows you to inspect trafic going through the tunnel from its management interface.
+Ngrok also allows you to inspect traffic going through the tunnel from its management interface.
 To access it, create a tunnel of type HTTP to port 4040 and connect to it using your browser.

 ![ngrok-inspect.png](/public/wazo-ngrok/ngrok-inspect.png "Ngrok inspect")